-Greek and Roman Technology: A Sourcebook: Annotated Translations of Greek and Latin Texts and Documents
+Greek and Roman Technology: A Sourcebook of Translated Greek and Roman Texts

 Ancient Rome: Social and Historical Documents from the Early Republic to the Death of Augustus